aldesantis/alessandro.codes/src/content/Literature notes/Articles/This Week Levi’s, H&M and Nike Try to Clear a Low Bar; Couture Week.md

 ---
+title: |
-title: "This Week: Levi’s, H&M and Nike Try to Clear a Low Bar; Couture Week"
+  This Week: Levi’s, H&M and Nike Try to Clear a Low Bar; Couture Week
+full_title: |
-full_title: "This Week: Levi’s, H&M and Nike Try to Clear a Low Bar; Couture Week"
+  This Week: Levi’s, H&M and Nike Try to Clear a Low Bar; Couture Week
+author: |
-author: BoF Professional
+  BoF Professional
 url:
 category: articles
 image_url: https://readwise-assets.s3.amazonaws.com/static/images/article3.5c705a01b476.png
-date: 2024-12-29
-time: 6:40 PM
-last_highlighted_date: 2024-06-24 09:35:27.239084+00:00
 published_date: 2024-06-23
 summary: |
   Levi’s, which reports second-quarter results on Wednesday, has made a big investment in its stores and website, increasing the share of sales that come through its own channels rather than fading department stores.